NuevoFoundation/workshops/content/english/Kusto-KC7/activity-4.md

 <img src= "https://github.com/bgrant34/workshops/blob/master/content/english/kusto-kc7/Images/CTF1.png?raw=true" alt= “CTF1” width="value" height="value">

 {{< alert theme="warning" >}}
 ⚠️NOTE!
-This domain and others encountered in this game are fictional and are not representative of actual malicious activity.
 It is a commonly used safety protocol to use the format immune[.]tech or domain[.]com when mentioning potentially malicious links online.
 Adding these brackets around the dot prevents the creation of a clickable link.
 When searching logs, be sure to remove the brackets from the domain name. {{< /alert >}}

 According to OSINT research your colleagues conducted, this domain may be used as part of a phishing campaign with the following stages: